philipvr/se-tag-suggester/README.md

-# Stack Exchange Question Tag Suggester
+# Stack Exchange Tag Suggester

 `tag_suggester.py` uses machine learning to suggest new tags for new questions on [Stack Exchange][se] sites.